vlopez0392/BCI_An_SSVEP_based_2D_Unity_Video_Game/README.md

   <h3>6.2 Usage example</h3>
   <h3>6.2.1 Download the code and datasets</h3>
-  <p align="justify">In a drectory of your choice run the following command from your terminal:
+  <p align="justify">In a directory of your choice run the following command from your terminal:
   </p>
   <p align="justify">
     <code align="justify">$ git clone https://github.com/vlopez0392/BCI_An_SSVEP_based_2D_Unity_Video_Game</code>